 Thanks to the DEPFET technology, Belle II is being equipped with one of the most modern, one of the fastest, and above all one of the thinnest vertex detectors ever developed for particle physics.

-The pixel vertex detector is being built by 11 German research institutions.
-Besides the innermost track detector, five more subsystems are at work in Bell II to record the trajectory, energy, charge, and momentum of the particle tracks.
-From this information it is possible to reconstruct which particles are generated by the collision of matter and antimatter – electrons and positrons – and how they decay.
+The pixel vertex detector was built by 11 German research institutions.
+Besides the innermost track detector, five more subsystems were at work in Bell II to record the trajectory, energy, charge, and momentum of the particle tracks.
+From this information it was possible to reconstruct which particles were generated by the collision of matter and antimatter – electrons and positrons – and how they decayed.
 Ultimately, these data should shed light on why there is matter in the universe, but no antimatter.